 Since then, two other dentists have told me, given that prior to the root canal the tooth was not causing me any discomfort, that I should have instead just monitored the tooth or had a crown put on top of the tooth.
 I have also been told that a pulp test should be done prior to a root canal.
 Make sure your dentist does whatever he can to preserve a tooth, get a root canal only as a last resort, and get a second or even a third opinion before doing a root canal.

-MetLife Billing Problems Company Profile
+MetLife Billing Problems Company Information

 - Company Name: